dlk3/Jellyfin-hacks/xmltv/README.md

 # keywordSearch

 This script searches the TV guide data file that a XMLTV grabber generates for program titles, subtitles,  descriptions, or cast/crew names that match a collection of search strings.
 When it finds a match it sends a request to Jellyfin asking that it create a timer that will record the program.
-Jellyfin must be using XMLTV as its TV guide program data provider and the keywordSearch script must reference the same XMLTV file or URL that Jellyfin does.> Live TV.
+Jellyfin must be using XMLTV as its TV guide program data provider and the keywordSearch script must reference the same XMLTV file or URL that Jellyfin does.

 ## Installation